Ultraplot/ultraplot/docs/why.rst

 `innerpad`.
 The default unit (assumed when a numeric argument is passed) is `em-widths <https://en.wikipedia.org/wiki/Em_(typography)>`__.
-Em-widths are particularly appropriate for this context, as plot text can be a useful "ruler" when figuring out the amount of space you need. ultraplot also permits arbitrary string units for these keywords, for the `~ultraplot.figure.Figure` keywords `figsize`, `figwidth`, `figheight`, `refwidth`, and `refheight`, and in a few other places.
+Em-widths are particularly appropriate for this context, as plot text can be a useful "ruler" when figuring out the amount of space you need.
+UltraPlot also permits arbitrary string units for these keywords, for the `~ultraplot.figure.Figure` keywords `figsize`, `figwidth`, `figheight`, `refwidth`, and `refheight`, and in a few other places.
 This is powered by the physical units engine `~ultraplot.utils.units`.